reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 The VOX ADPCM file is ~4x as long (since it only uses 4 bits per sample, instead of 16), and the result is *sort of* like a time-stretched version of the 16-bit one, but the voice-focused algorithm of the VOX ADPCM introduces new strange characteristics as well.

-The [symphonia](https://lib.rs/crates/symphonia#readme-codecs-decoders) Rust crate has an ADPCM decoder (sadly not the VOX version — symphonia [has Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support)), but I'll need to do some poking around to figure out how to use it.
+The [symphonia](https://lib.rs/crates/symphonia#readme-codecs-decoders) Rust crate has an ADPCM decoder (sadly not the VOX version — symphonia [has Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support)).
+I'll need to do some poking around to figure out how to use it, but I definitely plan to do so in the near future.

 I hope to see you again soon!

 [^1]: Steven W. Smith, “The Scientist and Engineer’s Guide to Digital Signal Processing,” accessed April 30, 2025, https://www.dspguide.com/.